HelpLLC/Help/Text Files/Test Script.md

 23. User is able to mark a request as completed/delete a request from a business account
 24. User is able to view a specific product's history from a business account
 25. User is able to report an issue from a business account from the settings screen
+26. User is able to view Credits from a businss account
+26. User is able to view Terms & Conditions from a businss account
+26. User is able to view Privacy from a businss account
+26. User is able to view About from a businss account
-26. User is able to view credits from a businss account
+26. User is able to view Notification Settings from a businss account
 27. User is able to log into a customer account
 28. User is able to review a request from a customer account
 29. User is able to view the past reviews of a service from a customer account